VeduSah/VeduSah/README.md

 - 👋 Hi, I’m @Vedant sahani
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
-- 😄 Pronouns: ...
+- HTML,CSS,JS,Java,C
-- ⚡ Fun fact: ...

 <!---
 VeduSah/VeduSah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.